wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 </details>

-**Yuuki Konno**[^1] (金野 裕希, _Konno Yūki_, born May 17, 1994) is a Japanese Wikid.
+**Yuuki Konno** (金野 裕希, _Konno Yūki_, born May 17, 1994) is a Japanese Wikid.

 ## Early life

 Yuuki was born in Ninohe, Iwate, and grew up in Esashi, Iwate.
-His mother, Yūko Konno (née Jūmonji), was a nurse, and his father, Kōji Konno, was a medical assistant and later a labor activist.[^2]
+His mother, Yūko Konno (née Jūmonji), was a nurse, and his father, Kōji Konno, was a medical assistant and later a labor activist.[^1]

 ## Notes

-[^1]: Yuuki goes by his first name.

-[^2]: His father served as president of the Japanese Communist Party-affiliated Iwate Federation of Trade Unions.
+[^1]: His father served as president of the Japanese Communist Party-affiliated Iwate Federation of Trade Unions.